ashishexee/peerhost/docs/architecture.md

 ### 2.2 API Consumer Usage

-A normal user or frontend application simply sends HTTP requests to the PeerHost URL:
+A normal user or frontend application (Layer 1) simply sends HTTP requests to the PeerHost URL:

 ```